Court Decides On 60-Year-Old's Capacity in 2009 | Curtis Parkinson

 This case focuses on whether a 60-year-old male, known as RD, had the capacity in 2009 to execute Lasting Powers of Attorney (LPAs).

-Ultimately, the Court of Protection ordered the Office of the Public Guardian to cancel the registration of a lasting power of attorney made thirteen years ago, having concluded that RD had lacked the mental capacity at the time.
+Thirteen years after a lasting power of attorney was granted, the Court of Protection ordered the Office of the Public Guardian to revoke it, ruling that RD lacked the mental capacity to create it at the time.

 Background